Chnoblouch/banjo-docs/docs/source/build_system.md

 Cross-compilation has some limitations depending on the target operating system.

 **Windows** \
-Cross-compilation is currently not possible for Windows as this platform requires linking proprietary static libraries distributed by Microsoft.
+Cross-compilation is currently not possible for MSVC targets as this platform requires linking proprietary static libraries distributed by Microsoft.
+You can use the GNU targets instead (e.g. `x86_64-windows-gnu`).
+This automatically downloads the `llvm-mingw` toolchain for the libraries.

 **Linux** \
 When cross-compiling for Linux, precompiled versions of ```glibc``` and ```libgcc``` are downloaded to